rajvaya/iip-dataviz/README.md

 # iip-dataviz
-This is Repo For AI-Powered Data Storytelling by India in Pixels
+This is Repo For AI-Powered Data Storytelling Course by India in Pixels